 Missouri is a midwestern state with more than 6 million residents.
 It is a popular destination for many tourists because of its thousands of caves and the St. Louis Gateway Arch, which has an elevator that goes all the way to the top of the 630-foot arch.
 Some famous previous residents were Mark Twain and the nation's 33rd president, Harry Truman.
-Missouri residents get their potable water from rivers, streams, lakes and aquifers.
+Missouri residents get their potable water from wells, rivers, streams, lakes and aquifers.

 Missouri has water that ranges from moderately hard to hard with an average water hardness measure of 137 PPM.
-The town of Cape Girardeau has the hardest recorded water in the state with 257 PPM, another city with moderately hard water is Columbia at 174 PPM.
+The town of Cape Girardeau has the hardest recorded water in the state with 257 PPM, another city with hard water is Columbia at 174 PPM.
 Kansas City, the most populous city in Missouri has moderately hard water according to USGS measures, at 114 PPM.

 For more information on water hardness in specific cities, please see table below.

 mg/L = Milligrams Per Liter

 Missouri has over 100,000 farms, which makes it the state with the second-largest number of farms in the nation, just behind Texas.
 The state’s top agricultural products are soybeans, corn, cattle, hogs, wheat and dairy items.
 Kansas City is the leading manufacturing location for livestock and wheat.

 As a great deal of Missouri has water rich in calcium (the primary source of water hardness), many farms and food processing plants experience issues related to scale buildup in their irrigators, production and processing equipment.
 In addition, contaminants polluting soil and waterways have increased greatly over the past few decades and there is a greater need for waste and chemical control.
 Many farmers are looking for eco-friendly solutions that can increase the quality and yield of their crops while saving water.
 Read more about how HydroFLOW can increase crop yield.

 Solutions to your Water Quality Problems